RomchyFCC/blog/README.md

 	- Game development(this is a tricky one, bigger update in the next month)

 * 4 months
+	My accomplishments for this month are:
+	- I've lost count of projects
+	- PHP, React, redux projects

+	What I am now comfortable using:
+	- React
+	- PHP

+	What I think I know well:
+	- Nothing new this time, I'm still building my react/redux comfort and my PHP comfort

+	What I should improve:
+	- React, Redux
+	- Back End development

+	Plans for the upcoming month are:
+	- more React and redux
+	- the rest of FCC Data Visualization (D3 charts) this transfers on from last month
+	- Wordpress - maybe
+	- Automated testing this might be switched for PHP courses and machine learning
+	- Game development has been left behind for now

 * 5 months
 * 6 months